awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-getting-started-with-rest-apis.md

 1. Choose **Save**\.

-## Step 5: Add a Resource, Method, and Parameter to the REST API in the API Gateway Console<a name="apigateway-getting-started-rest-step-5"></a>
+## Step 5: Add a resource, method, and parameter to the REST API in the API Gateway console<a name="apigateway-getting-started-rest-step-5"></a>

 Resources and methods are the nouns and verbs of your REST API\.
 In this step, you'll create a child resource for the API and add a `GET` method to the resource\.
 You'll add a query string parameter to the new method to match the input parameter for the Lambda function you created in Step 4\.
 You'll integrate the new function with the method to illustrate how to get user input \(a simple "Hello from API Gateway\!" text string\) and map it to the Lambda function's input \(also a simple string\)\.